-Unpack the Quest BA-201-25 bioacoustic simulator and insert a 9-volt battery into the battery compartment (see Section 2.8.2.1).
-Mount the simulator on the test room wall, making sure it is secure on both screws.
-Insert the microphone cable into the MIC jack at the bottom of the unit.
+Unpack the Quest BA-202-27 bioacoustic simulator and insert a 9-volt battery into the battery compartment (see Section 2.8.2.1).
+Slide the simulator over the screws in the wall mount, making sure it is secure on both screws.
+Insert the pre-amp cable into the MIC jack at the bottom left of the unit, lining up the pins and notches, and screw the cable securely in place.
+Unpack the microphone from its case and remove the white plastic cover.
+Gently screw the microphone onto the other end of the preamp cable.
 Run the microphone cable up the wall and across the ceiling through the magnetic hooks and suspend it above the subject chair.
 Use a twist-tie to secure the extra cord length; the microphone should be as close to the ceiling as possible.
 Insert the black connecting cable for the audiometer into the RESPONSE jack.